 As a target, the aim is to have Zero ADF Fatal Casualties in Aberdeen each year.
+Any other number is seen as a failure whether it is below the 3 year average or not.

 KPI 3 - ADF Non-Fatal Casualties